 Table 1.
-Physicochemical parameters in the seawater of the beaches under study.Equal letters indicate that there are no significant differences between the station means, according to one-way ANOVA and Tukey's a posteriori test. * Indicates that there are significant differences according to Kruskall-Wallis (p <0.05).
-Equal letters indicate that there are no significant differences between the station means, according to one-way ANOVA (F) and Tukey's a posteriori test. * Indicates that there are significant differences according to Kruskall-Wallis (H) (P>0.05), MPL: maximum permissible level according to AM 097A.
+Physico-chemical parameters in the seawater of the beaches under study.Equal letters indicate that there are no significant differences between the station means, according to one-way ANOVA and Tukey's a posteriori test. * Indicates that there are significant differences according to Kruskal-Wallis (p <0.05).
+Equal letters indicate that there are no significant differences between the station means, according to one-way ANOVA (F) and Tukey's a posteriori test. * Indicates that there are significant differences according to Kruskal-Wallis (H) (P>0.05), MPL: maximum permissible level according to AM 097A.
 ND: not detectable